 C-202: Reemployment and Training Plan

-The Reemployment and Training Plan (REP) allows Workforce Solutions Office staff to work in partnership with a Trade-certified worker to identify a high-demand occupation that can meet the 80 percent wage replacement goal.
+The REP allows Workforce Solutions Office staff to work in partnership with a Trade-certified worker to identify an occupation that may meet the 80 percent wage replacement goal.

 Boards must ensure that REPs meet the following standards:

-Complete and thorough
+Are complete and thorough

 Outline a reasonable path to reemployment

-Include labor market information on targeted and high-demand occupations, wage information by occupation, and length of training
+Include labor market information on selected or target and in-demand occupations, wage information by occupation, and length of training

-Identify specific occupations for the Trade-certified worker that will meet an 80 percent wage replacement goal

-Identify barriers for the selected occupation, and clearly establish how training will remove those barriers
+Identify barriers to the selected occupation, and clearly establish how training will remove those barriers

-Ensure that, if the participant selects an occupation that will not meet the 80 percent wage replacement goal, both TWIST Counselor Notes and REP reflect the participant’s decision
+Ensure that if the participant selects an occupation that will not meet the 80 percent wage replacement goal, both TWIST Counselor Notes and REP reflect the participant’s decision

 Boards must also ensure the following:

-Participants are given the widest range of choices in high-demand occupations that will meet the 80 percent wage replacement goal, so that participants can make an informed decision.
+Participants are given a wide range of training choices to ensure that they can make an informed decision about their occupational goals

 In selecting an occupation, the focus is on local employers’ job requirements

-Training elements in the REP are connected to the specific, selected occupation.
+Training elements in the REP are connected to the specific, selected occupation

 C-203: Comprehensive Assessment

-Comprehensive, specialized assessments are necessary to determine the range of realistic, high-demand occupations for each participant who needs TAA training.
+Comprehensive, specialized assessments are necessary to determine the range of realistic occupations for each participant who needs TAA training.
 The purpose of the comprehensive assessment is to ensure the following for the participant:

 Informed choice